 How strict you are with your dental hygiene while traveling can mean the difference between either suffering through a week-long backpacking trip in pain and not enjoying your trip at all, or actually enjoying your surroundings and activities and making the most of your travels.

-Get a Check Up Before Leaving
+Get a Check-Up Before Leaving

-If you have a regular dentist at home, book in a few weeks before you leave, so that they can check for anything that may cause you an issue when you are away, and they have enough time to complete any work (don’t just go the day before you fly out).
+If you have a regular dentist at home, book in a few weeks before you leave.
+This way, your dentist can check for anything that may cause you an issue when you are away, and they have enough time to complete any work (don’t just go the day before you fly out).

 However, if you know that you need to get some major dental work done, don’t do it just before you leave.
-You will need time to heal, and if there are complications or a follow up visit is required, you may not have time.
+You will need time to heal, and if there are complications or a follow-up visit is required, you may not have time.
 Plan your dental work ahead.

 Things to Remember About Dental Hygiene When Traveling

-When you are camping, hiking or enjoying remoteness for an extended period of time, potential threats can ruin your trip.
-Most threats to dental health are due to a lack of hygiene, and in the outdoors this will come in the form of bacteria; most typically from an unpurified water source.
+When you are camping, hiking, or enjoying remoteness for an extended period of time, potential threats can ruin your trip.
+Most threats to dental health are due to a lack of hygiene, and in the outdoors, this will come in the form of bacteria; most typically from an unpurified water source.

 The need for pure water usually goes without saying, even amongst the most novice adventurers.
 Keep your water clean through water purification tools and tablets, or through boiling the water before use to kill any lurking bacteria.